earkevin11/Web-Application-Firewall/README.md

 # What does a Network Firewall protect?
 - It secures local-area network from unauthorized access to prevent the risk of attacks.
-- Location:Network Firewall is located on the edge of the network while the WAF is located directly between the user and the web server.
+- Location: Network Firewall is located on the edge of the network while the WAF is located directly between the user and the web server.
 - Primary objective of a NF is to protect the network perimeter and filter traffic using protocol information.
 # What layer does the Network Firewall focuses on in the OSI model?
 - Layer 3 & 4 (network and transport) layer